Azure/CloudShell/CBL-Mariner-Update.md

 customers.
 If your scenario has been affected by these changes, please contact Azure support, or create an issue in the [Cloud Shell repository](https://github.com/Azure/CloudShell/issues).

-For a full list of the package versions installed via APT, you can run `apt list --installed`.
+For a full list of the package versions installed, you can run `tdnf list installed`.